 With much fanfare, the ark containing the stone tablets of the ten commandments was moved to the temple.
 The building filled with smoke as God took up residence.
 All the congregation stood, and Solomon dropped to his knees and raised his arms toward heaven.

 He began by praising God and his greatness.
-That’s a good way to begin any prayer.
-Then Solomon got to the central them of the prayer; “God, hear my people pray”.
+That’s an excellent way to start any prayer.
+Then Solomon got to the central theme of the prayer; “God, hear my people pray.”
 To paraphrase his prayer:

 God, when my people go to battle; please, hear their prayers and bring us victory.